- Krell Chair Professor

 Learning with Information Capacity Constraints.
 Journal of Financial and Quantitative Analysis, 40, 2005, 307-329.

-The Chinese Finance Association Best Paper Award: “Liquidity Shocks and Market Reactions”, 2012
+The Chinese Finance Association Best Paper Award, 2012

-Award for Teaching Excellence, Baruch College, Zicklin School of Business, 2007
+Teaching Excellence Award, Zicklin School of Business, 2007

 Institute for Quantitative Research in Finance (Q-Group) Research Award, 2006